-What is the difference between a ‘nutrition coach’ and a ‘health coach’?
+What is the difference between a health coach and a nutrition coach?

 Strictly speaking, health coaches solely use communication & behavioural change techniques to empower individuals to take responsibility for their own health and to adopt long term healthier lifestyle choices.
 They do not need to be an expert in any particular field – health coaches do not give dietary advice.
 Nutrition coaches use a combination of health coaching skills and dietary analysis & advice with their clients.
 It is important to note, however, that these previously accepted definitions are changing and so the two titles are now considered to be interchangeable.
-For more information on our health coaching course, please see our Certificate in Health and Wellness Coaching.
+For more information on our health coaching course, please see the IHS Certificate in Health & Wellness Coaching

 Why choose the CI Level 4 (UK) Diploma in Nutrition and Lifestyle Coaching Nutrition Course?

-With 410 guided learning hours, including 6 optional lecture weekends in London, tutorials, home study and assignments, the Diploma in Nutrition and Lifestyle Coaching programme offers students practical training in key areas – specifically designed to ensure IHS graduates have a unique and diverse set of skills.
+Running over 10 months, with 410 guided learning hours – including 6 optional lecture weekends in London or Dublin – tutorials, home study and assignments, the Diploma in Nutrition and Lifestyle Coaching course offers students practical training in key areas.
+It is specifically designed to ensure graduates have a unique and diverse set of skills.